 - Tasks – Data doesn’t have a direction on its own.
 You need to provide clear tasks and goals for your data team to orient themselves and “separate wheat from the chaff.”

-- Tools – You have countless tools available, but only some that are affordable and effective for your given goals.
+- Tools – You have countless tools available, but only some are affordable and effective for your given goals.
 Choosing the right tools depends on your resources, stage of growth, and the tasks you give to your team.

 Data is changing the way startups maneuver in an ever-increasingly competitive marketplace.
 You don’t want to venture forward without this advantage.
 It could be the difference between a failed attempt, and an idea that changes the world.